 The Patient Advocate helps you:

-All feedback is confidential and may be submitted to the suggestion boxes in the clinic, or by submitting the form below.
+All feedback is confidential and may be submitted by completing the form below.
 Please provide contact information if you would like a response.
-We welcome positive comments and recommendations for improvements.
+We welcome both positive and negative comments, as well as recommendations for improvements.

 You can contact our Patient Advocate, Mallory Finne, directly at: email@example.com or (617) 495-7583.

-We are prepared to meet the general and special health care needs of students, faculty, staff, and retirees with disabilities.
+We are prepared to meet the health care needs of students, faculty, staff, and retirees with disabilities.
 We recommend early contact with a primary care clinician to establish a base for continuity of care during a student's active stay at Harvard.
 A variety of access services are available through the Accessible Education Office, including sign language and oral interpreters.
-Wheelchair accessible restrooms are located throughout Harvard University Health Services in the Smith Campus Center.
-The Patient Advocate is available to assist individuals with arrangements for special needs, answer health care related questions, and provide an orientation to the practice.
+Wheelchair-accessible restrooms are located throughout Harvard University Health Services in the Smith Campus Center.
+The Patient Advocate is available to assist individuals with arrangements for accessible needs and provide an orientation to the practice.

 Your Rights as a Patient